mifi/lossless-cut/issues.md

 Here is a great introduction to audio/video: [howvideo.works](https://howvideo.works/).

+## Tracks

+The tracks panel is used to selectively enable/disable individual tracks for export and edit track or file metadata.
+It can also be used to change [content disposition.](https://github.com/mifi/lossless-cut/discussions/2291)

 # Common / known issues & troubleshooting

 ## The exported video has a problem